 - Programming education and craft skill acquisition

-- Human centered design and evaluation of programming languages, tools and infrastructure
+- Human centred design and evaluation of programming languages, languages, tools and infrastructure

 - Team/co-operative work in programming

 - Distributed programming, programming distribution

 - Gender, age, culture and programming

 - Technology support for creativity